 Meteorological (Met) towers are required during the operations phase to validate the performance of the WTGs and provide meteorological data to the Independent Electrical System Operator (IESO) to support their wind forecasting activities and operation of the provincial electrical system.
-Met towers will be connected to the O&M building via fibre optic cables (either overhead and / or underground).
-Four Met towers will be utilized and their locations can be found in Figure 1-1.
+Met towers will be connected to the operations and maintenance (O&M) building via fibre optic cables (either overhead and / or underground).
+Four (4) Met towers will be utilized and their locations can be found in Figure 1-1.
 As needed, additional meteorological equipment will be used to meet IESO market requirements.